-WASHINGTON (AP) - President Barack Obama is allowing thousands of Liberians living in the United States to remain in the country for an additional year and a half.
+WASHINGTON - WASHINGTON (AP) - President Barack Obama is allowing thousands of Liberians living in the United States to remain in the country for an additional year and a half.

 A presidential memorandum issued Friday applies to Liberians who fled the country amid years of civil war and who are living in the United States under "deferred enforced departure status."